 Caramel Sauce is one of my favorite recipes to make during the fall months.
+This recipe is made with simple pantry ingredients that you might already have on hand.
 It’s divine poured over ice cream, waffles or used as a dip for fruit!
+Keep a jar in your refrigerator for up to three weeks.

 Every fall I love to try out all the selections of apple varieties my grocery store has to offer.
 Honey Crisp is always a delicious go to, but it’s fun to mix it up sometimes with Smitten, Pink Lady and Sweet Tango.